This article explains how to conduct design planning for a new medical device product launch that requires a 510k

 Product Launch Phase 1 – Your Design Plan

 Your design plan should be the first thing you create.
 To create a design plan, you will need to identify the regulatory pathway–including all of the testing that is required for verification and validation of your new medical device.
 This design plan should identify all the design reviews, all the verification and validation testing that is required, and the regulatory approval process required before product launch.

 Product Launch Phase 2 – Preparing Your 510k Submission

-Once you have approved your design outputs during the “design freeze,” now you need to complete the verification and validation testing.
-During this phase you will need to make sure that you have identified all the testing, how many samples will be required for each test and you need to determine which steps of the testing process can be performed in parallel instead of performing tasks in series.
-For example, you will need to package and sterilize samples that are needed for biocompatibility testing, but electrical safety testing samples can be non-sterile.
-Therefore, the packaging validation must be completed prior to biocompatibility testing, but the electrical safety and EMC testing can be performed in parallel with both activities.
-For most products, the biocompatibility testing is one of the last tests that is typically completed, and the longest of these tests typically takes between 8-12 weeks.
+Once you have approved your design outputs during the “design freeze,” now you need to complete the verification and validation testing, during this phase you will need to make sure that you have identified all the testing, how many samples will be required for each test.
+You need to determine which steps of the testing process can be performed in parallel instead of performing tasks in series.
+For example, you will need to package and sterilize samples that are required for biocompatibility testing, but electrical safety testing samples can be non-sterile.
+Therefore, the packaging validation must be completed before biocompatibility testing, but the electrical safety and EMC testing can be performed in parallel with both activities.
+For most products, biocompatibility testing is one of the last tests that is typically completed, and the longest of these tests usually takes between 8-12 weeks.
 Therefore, 100 days is probably the fastest you can complete your verification and validation testing.
-During the entire verification and validation process you should be preparing your 510k submission.
+During the entire verification and validation process, you should be preparing your 510k submission.
 This will ensure that the submission is ready when the last test report is received–instead of frantically rushing to complete the submission in just a few weeks at the end of the process.